BZoennchen/supercollider-book/chapters/supercollider/synths/2-sc-synths.md

 We use ``sclang`` to define a [SynthDef](https://doc.sccode.org/Classes/SynthDef.html).
 It is defined on the client, and we must send it to the audio server.
-To generate sound, we have to tell the server to create a synth via one of its known [SynthDefs](https://doc.sccode.org/Classes/SynthDef.html).
+To generate sound, we have to tell the server to create a synth of one of its known [SynthDefs](https://doc.sccode.org/Classes/SynthDef.html).

 The normal workflow goes as follows: